 Left turn restriction to Kensington Road

-Restricting the left turn will improve traffic flow by allowing for longer green signal time for the heaviest amount of traffic going south on Crowchild Trail N.W., travel time measurements through the intersection and observations show that this has improved traffic flow.
+Restricting the left-hand turn allowed for a longer green signal time for the heaviest amount of traffic headed southbound on Crowchild Trail N.W., travel time measurements through the intersection and observations show that this has improved traffic flow.

 Hours in effect

 Intersection changes you will see

 To prevent traffic from turning left from northbound Crowchild Trail to Kensington Road N.W., the turn arrow will not light up and a sign has been installed that changes during the turn restriction to let motorists know that they will not be able to turn left.

 Provide your feedback